lokicik/lokmanefe.com/content/writings/articles/firebase-squarespace-custom-domain.md

 ---
-title: "Adding custom domain for emails on Firebase using Squarespace"
+title: "How I Finally Got Firebase to Verify My Squarespace Domain"
 date: "2025-10-05"
 excerpt: "Squarespace loves to help by appending your domain twice, and Firebase hates that.
 Here's how I finally got my email domain verified after 48 hours of head-scratching."
 published: true